chef-boneyard/opscode-bifrost/README.md

 * `node['oc_bifrost']['database']['users']['read_only']['password']`
   - The password for the read-only database user.
 * `node['oc_bifrost']['console_log_size']` -
-  The maximum size (in bytes) that each console.log file can reach before being rotated.
+  The target size beyond which the console.log file will be targeted for rotation.
 This is where each request (whose HTTP response status is less than 500) is logged, so larger is better.
-  Defaults to 400MB.
+Defaults to 400 MB.
+  Acceptable values can be anything that logrotate accepts (e.g., 1024, 1k, 1M, 1G).
 * `node['oc_bifrost']['console_log_count']` -
   The number of rotated `console.log` files to keep.
 Defaults to 5.
 * `node['oc_bifrost']['error_log_size']` -
-  The maximum size (in bytes) that each error.log file can reach before being rotated.
+  The target size beyond which the error.log file will be targeted for rotation.
 This is where each request (whose HTTP response status is 500 or greater) is logged.
-  Defaults to 20MB.
+Defaults to 20 MB.
+Acceptable values can be anything that logrotate accepts (e.g., 1024, 1k, 1M, 1G)
 * `node['oc_bifrost']['error_log_size']` -
   The number of rotated `error.log` files to keep.
 Defaults to 5.

+Note that it is possible that the actual size of a log file may exceed the specified log size.
+This is because logrotate is not a daemon, and thus must be run periodically by cron.
+We run logrotate hourly, though, so a log file will not accumulate more than an additional hours-worthl logging statements before being rotated.
+Keep this fact as well as the expected load of the system in mind when setting log rotation policy.

 Recipes
 =======